-It is most important that no photographs from the UK or Swedish data are used in any form of publication or presentation until formal clearance has been obtained for such use from the holders of the copyright.
+It is most important that no photographs from the UK or Swedish data are used in any form of publication or presentation until formal clearance has been obtained for such use from the holders of the copyright - these photographs have been removed from this embargoed version of the report.
 All photographs from the NASS database are able to be used without further clearance.